 Karsten Tents have proven their quality throughout the years and are solid as a rock.
 For even more camping fun, we are happy to give you a few maintenance tips:

-Before you leave on your camping trip, find out on what type of soil you will be setting up your tent (sand, rock, or grass), so you can bring the appropriate pegs.
+Before you leave on your camping trip, find out on what type of soil you will be pitching your tent (sand, rock, or grass), so you can bring the appropriate pegs.
 We recommend using washed guy lines for Karsten Tents.
 These are in fact better for all tents, as they won't affect the water-repellent properties of the canvas.
-Pegs and guy lines also available in the webshop.

 1. Beware of high-voltage lines